Nash Flows over Time with Spillback and Kinematic Waves: Spillback Model

 \paragraph{Active, resetting and spillback arcs.} For every point in time~$\theta$ we define the following classes of arcs.
-We say an arc is \emph{active} for $\theta$ if it attains the minimum in \eqref{eqn:bellman}, i.e., the set of active arcs is
+We say an arc is \emph{active} for $\theta$ if it attains the minimum in \eqref{eqn:bellman}, i.e., the set of active arcs is The subgraph $G_\theta' \coloneqq (V, E'_\theta)$, is called \emph{current shortest paths network}.
+Note that this graph is acyclic since all directed cycles have a positive transit time.
+Furthermore, every node is reachable from $s$ in $G_\theta'$ since the indegree of all those nodes is positive.